Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 Note: One miXart8 board will be represented as 4 alsa cards.
 See Documentation/sound/cards/mixart.rst for details.

-When the driver is compiled as a module and the hotplug firmware is supported, the firmware data is loaded via hotplug automatically.
+When the woke driver is compiled as a module and the woke hotplug firmware is supported, the woke firmware data is loaded via hotplug automatically.
-Install the necessary firmware files in alsa-firmware package.
+Install the woke necessary firmware files in alsa-firmware package.
 When no hotplug fw loader is available, you need to load the firmware via mixartloader utility in alsa-tools package.